Randall D. Keator

 Keator was evacuated to Australia he was assigned to the 49th Fighter Group and flew in the defense of Darwin.
 Assigned P-40E "The Spoddessape" 41-25178 that he nicknamed "The Spoddessape" (The Spotted Ape) in reference to pilot Keator's

 description of how fast he left the Philippines, 'like a spotted ass

 ape'.
 The right side of the aircraft had a pelican with a frog bombardier

 a shotgun under the bird's wing and carrying a bomb in its feet, in reference to his home state of Louisiana.

 Next, Keator was based at 3 Mile Drome (Kila) near Port Moresby and continued to fly combat missions over New Guinea.
 Between missions, he was an avid hunter, borrowing shotguns and rifles from his unit's armory

 to hunt pigs and ducks to supplement their rations

 with fresh meat.

-Afterwards, he returned to the United States for leave home in Louisiana.
-On February 7, 1943 married his girlfriend Litha Davis and had three children.
+Afterwards, he returned home to the United States for leave home in Louisiana.
+On February 7, 1943 he married his girlfriend Litha Davis and the couple had three children.

 Keator passed away on February 4, 1981 and was buried at Forest Park East Cemetery in Shreveport, LA.